-Proof of Work is consensus algorithm that decides which node writes the new block from the given network.
+Proof of Work is a consensus algorithm that decides which node writes the new block from the given network.
 Proof of Work is followed by Bitcoin and Ethereum both with minor variation.
 With PoW, each minor or node competes with each other and gets rewarded at the end.
-Each node/miner is given common mathematical puzzle or function to solve.
+Each node/miner is given a common mathematical puzzle or function to solve.
 The mathematical puzzle is normally complex and takes time to solve the same.
 Whichever miner solves the puzzle, gets an opportunity to write the new block to the chain.

 Example of mathematical problem:

 Find a number n such that its hash value of n appended to X gives a HASH that starts with 0.

 Result n is 4.
 Miner sends 4 to Network server and the Network server validates the result.
 If correct, miner writers and confirms the block.

 High energy consumption – PoW requires hashing millions of values every minute to get the desired result.
 This consumes a lot of energy and power.
 Bitcoin miners use specific chips designed specifically for hashing.
 The current hash rate of bitcoin is around 20 hash per second i.e. Approximately 20 billion hashes per second.